 Containing two relatively long straight sections, this is an essentially galloping track but does feature fairly pronounced undulations.
 Climbing steadily throughout the back straight, the runners then come fairly steeply downhill on the turn into the home stretch, before facing a testing three furlong uphill run to the line.
 Given the stiffness of this finish, it is important to look for runners who truly stay the trip, particularly when the ground is riding on the soft side.

-Turning to the flat, there are few names to stand out amongst either the trainers or jockeys, with legendary handler Aidan O’Brien (22% strike rate, around £1 level stakes profit) being the only man to sneak into profit.
+Turning to the flat, there are few names to stand out amongst either the trainers or jockeys, with legendary handler Aidan O’Brien (22% strike rate, around £1 level stakes net win) being the only man to sneak a net win.

 Overall, this has been one of the better tracks in Ireland for supporters of the market leader.
-Backing the favourite in every 3yo flat race over recent seasons would have returned a 41% Strike Rate and profit to £1 level stakes of almost £26, whilst over the jumps, non-handicap hurdles (55% strike rate, over £6 level stakes profit) and Handicap Chases (29% strike rate, around £3 level stakes profit) have also fared relatively well.
+Backing the favourite in every 3yo flat race over recent seasons would have returned a 41% Strike Rate and a net win to £1 level stakes of almost £26, whilst over the jumps, non-handicap hurdles (55% strike rate, over £6 level stakes net win) and Handicap Chases (29% strike rate, around £3 level stakes net win) have also fared relatively well.

 Gowran Park Jumps Course